 iv.
 They serve as a means of transport hence facilitating international trade.

-v.
-Fish from the oceans are being exploited to feed animals instead of conserving then for human consumption.
+b) Fish from the oceans are being exploited to feed animals instead of conserving them for human consumption.

 Read the following passage carefully and answer in your own words as far as possible, the questions that follow.